danreuben/markdown-jam/markdown-jam.md

 ## 1 - Entrance

 Large wall sconces flank faded taspestries along the West wall.
 Each tapestry depicts a god figure in discinct themes of action, horror, and romance.
-Deep grooves cut into the tile floor arc out from the South wall where a skeleton is found clutching a piece of gold leafed parchment.
+A deep groove cut into the tile floor arcs out from the South wall where a skeleton is found clutching a piece of gold leafed parchment.
 An obsidian door with a pearl handle is set into the East wall.

 - Stairs to the North decend into room 1.
 - Door to the East leading into room 2.